-Over the past few years that I’ve been a strength coach, I’ve worked with dozens of lifters and brought most of them through to the end of their Novice Linear Progression.
+Over the years that I’ve been a strength coach, I’ve worked with many lifters and brought most of them through to the end of their Novice Linear Progression.
 It is indeed a very satisfying experience to get someone through the process of getting stronger and witnessing firsthand the effects strength has on an individual.
 Every once in a while, I’d encounter clients who are novices and who are very keen to hasten their progress, insisting that the weights used are too light, feel too easy, or that they don’t feel like they’re working out or some other permutation of these comments.

 This is when I’d explain to them the rationale of why it’s important to keep the weights manageable at the start.
 First off, we need to quantify what a novice lifter is.
 A novice is an individual who’s able to recover from the stress of lifting weights and make progress within 48 to 72 hours.
 It’s irrelevant whether the individual is a runner, a couch potato or someone who has been doing bro-bodybuilding split routines for the past five years.
 If the individual is placed on the Starting Strength Novice Linear Progression and is able to add weight to the bar every 48 to 72 hours, they’re considered to be a novice.

 During this period of 2.5kg increases, some lifters might start to feel impatient and insist that we make bigger weight increases because it still feels too easy and they don’t feel like they’re “working out”.
-Often, they’ll also insist that they’re ready to go for their next set 20 seconds after finishing the previous set.
+Often, they’ll also insist that they’re ready to go for their next set 30 seconds after finishing the previous set.
 I believe this stems from the idea floating around in mainstream media that for exercise to be effective, one must “feel the burn”, be breathless, feel their heart bursting out of their chest and be absolutely knackered.

 Training is following a systematic program, performing each workout towards a longer-term goal and disregarding how each session feels each day.
 For clients with the exercise mindset, I explain to them that the gradual 2.5kg increases in weight on the bar allow them to practice the movement and focus on the technique of the lift with a weight that’s manageable.
 As they repeatedly practice the movement with incrementally heavier weights, they’ll learn how to maintain good form when the barbell gets heavy.

 Every single client that stayed on course and followed the program for two to three months realised the rationale of why we choose to do things this way.
 Now, several months into the program, they come into the gym slightly apprehensive of the weight that they’re programmed to lift that day.
 They ask for an extra minute or two of rest before their next set.
-The weights programmed to lift that day may be very challenging, but the lifter is complete their sets because they’ve built a strong foundation by learning how to stay tight and push against incrementally heavier weights every session while maintaining good technique and resting sufficiently between sets.
+The weights programmed that day may be very challenging, but the lifter can complete their sets because they’ve built a strong foundation by learning how to stay tight and push against incrementally heavier weights every session while maintaining good technique and resting sufficiently between sets.